lemonmade/quilt/integrations/cloudflare/README.md

 import type {KVNamespace} from '@cloudflare/workers-types';
 import {createRequestRouter, json} from '@quilted/request-router';

+// This import adds the types for request context that is only available
+// in Cloudflare Workers, like the `env` object for accessing bindings. import type {} from '@quilted/cloudflare';

 declare module '@quilted/cloudflare' {
   interface CloudflareRequestEnvironment {
     // Example of an environment variable